How to make the work culture in your company more creative and innovative?

 Why are some companies viewed as more innovative and creative than others?
 What to do in order to make the workspace in your company favor new ideas and unusual decisions?
-Here are a couple of tips derived from observing the workspace in companies such as Facebook, Virgin Airlines and IDEO.
+Here are a couple of tips derived from observing the workspace and work culture in companies such as Facebook, Virgin Airlines and IDEO.

 An inspiring workspace

 Entering Facebooks headquarters one can spot some awe inspiring artistic installations and murals, while balloons detailing an employees’ work history for the company are attached to their desk.
 Rock music is played in the headquarters of Virgin Airlines (a British airline) and the smell of fresh flowers hits you as soon as you walk through the door.
 In IDEO, a design and consulting agency, colorful office appliances like paperclips and pens can be found on tables in every room.
 Pay attention to the interior you work in every day and be sure not to make it boring, oppressive and uncomfortable.

 If you want a creative work environment in your organization – employ the right people, with passion and ambitious.
 Those for whom work with you will be a challenge and a source of satisfaction.
 Only satisfied employees are able to produce services or products of high quality.
 Sometimes it is better to hire someone who does not have much experience in the industry or in a given position, but has a glint in his/her eye and a huge enthusiasm for work.
 It will pay off sooner or later.